 We anticipate that up to 30 workers will be involved in the various remediation activities on site at any one time.
 Parking will be provided for on site and therefore, there is no anticipated requirement for on street parking for staff involved in the remedial works is not required.
 Site induction procedures prepared by Enviropacific will reinforce these protocols.

 Why did trees need to be removed from site?

 Due to the extent of contamination on-site, and to satisfy the requirements of the EPA clean-up notice, large areas need to be excavated.
-Unfortunately, many of the trees on site are located in the areas requiring excavation (see Figure 2 remediation areas map).
+Unfortunately, many of the trees on site are located in areas requiring excavation.
 Additionally, a piled wall will be installed to support the footpaths and road on the northern side of Alexandra Parade, as there will be deep excavations in this part of the site.
 Trees located in these areas will need to be removed prior to work commencing.

 A Vegetation Management Plan (VMP) will be implemented to ensure that protocols and permitting requirements for the removal of trees are being followed.

 What is the Vegetation Management Plan (VMP)?